 What if My Employer Makes a False Accusation Against Me?

 Your employer might mistakenly suspect you’ve done something wrong or even blatantly accuse you of doing something wrong knowing you didn’t do it.
 In most cases, terminating an employee based on a false accusation isn’t unlawful.
-However, if an employer makes a false statement about an employee to a third party, such as a prospective employer, that damages the employee’s career or reputation, then the false statement can be the basis of employer defamation.
+However, if an employer makes a false statement about an employee to a third party that damages the employee’s career or reputation, then the false statement can be the basis of employer defamation.

 In the end, employers do a lot of things that might truly be unfair, immoral, and unethical, but just because it’s one of those things doesn’t mean it’s necessarily unlawful.
 If what your employer has done fits within one of the 12 exceptions to at-will employment we’ve discussed, then there’s a chance you do have a case for wrongful termination.
 Submit a request for a case evaluation to find out.
 If your case doesn’t fit within one of the exceptions, however, then there’s nothing I can do to help.